dnnrly/abbreviate/README.md

 Available Commands:
-  camel       Abbreviate a string and convert it to camel case help        Help about any command original    Abbreviate the string using the original word boundary seperators pascal      Abbreviate a string and convert it to pascal case snake       Abbreviate a string and convert it to snake case
+  camel       Abbreviate a string and convert it to camel case help        Help about any command original    Abbreviate the string using the original word boundary separators pascal      Abbreviate a string and convert it to pascal case snake       Abbreviate a string and convert it to snake case